sgrottel/checkouts-overview/doc/manual.md

 The edit details pane also shows the `Status` for all selected entries.
 This is a computed value.
+This `Status` is a textual description, and the same information is also shown as the entry icon in the central entry list.

+### Update
-Trigger `Status | Update` to update this value for all entries or for all selected entries.
+Trigger `Status | [Update]` to update this value for all entries or for all selected entries.
 Possible status texts are:
 * `Up to date` if the repository is on `main` branch and is in sync with the remote repository
 * `⎇` to indicate that the repository is not on a `main` branch.